Diana Budisavljević: World War II

-After the rescue efforts in Stara Gradiška, Budisavljević, wearing the uniform of a Red Cross nurse, took part in the transport of children from Mlaka, Jablanac and Košutarica.
-More than 6,000 children had been moved away from those camps in July and August 1942.
-After obtaining permission in August 1942 to move the children from the institutions in Zagreb into the care of families, she and Kamilo Bresler worked together with the Zagreb Archdiocese branch of the Caritas and in that way made it possible for several thousands of children to be placed with families in Zagreb and rural communities.
+After the rescue efforts in Stara Gradiška, Budisavljević, wearing a Red Cross nurse's uniform, oversaw the transport of children out of Mlaka, Jablanac and Košutarica camps.
+More than 6,000 children were removed from those camps in July and August 1942.
+After obtaining permission in August 1942 to move the children from state care in Zagreb to being placed in families, she and Kamilo Bresler worked together with the Zagreb Archdiocese branch of Caritas, thereby allowing thousands of children to be placed with families in Zagreb and in rural communities.

-According to the Correction of the Report from Marko Vidakovic in May 1945, Budisavljević stated that the Action succeeded in saving about 10,000 children from the concentration camps.
-At the request by Kamilo Bresler in August 1942, she and Ivanka Džakula, with some other co-workers, started to compile card-file information on children, based on transportation lists and sources from various institutions that kept their own lists.
-By the end of the war the files contained information of approximately 12,000 children.
-Upon a signed request on 28 May 1945 by a Federal State of Croatia official Tatjana Marinić, at that time Head of Ministry of Social Affairs, Budisavljević handed over the card-files.
-It is not known where they are now and whether they are preserved or not.
+According to the Correction of the Report from Marko Vidaković in May 1945, Budisavljević stated that the campaign succeeded in saving about 10,000 children from the concentration camps.
+At the request of Kamilo Bresler in August 1942, she and Ivanka Džakula, along with some other co-workers, started to compile file-card information on children, based on transportation lists and sources from various institutions that retained their own files.
+By the end of the war the file database held information on approximately 12,000 children.
+Upon a signed request on 28 May 1945 by a Federal State of Croatia official named Tatjana Marinić, at that time Head of Ministry of Social Affairs, Budisavljević handed over the file-cards to the government.
+It is not known where they are now and whether they have been preserved or not.

+Budisavljević described the course of the campaign in a diary, starting on 23 October 1941 and ending on 7 February 1947.

 Later life

-Budisavljević was almost forgotten after the war, for decades publicly rarely mentioned or not at all, and if mentioned then described in a role not according to her real importance, because the post-war authorities did not look favorably upon her.
+Budisavljević was almost forgotten after the war, almost never mentioned at all in public, and when mentioned then described in ways inconsistent with what she had actually done, because the post-war authorities did not look favorably upon her.
 She lived in Zagreb with her husband until 1972, when they moved back to Innsbruck.
 She died on 20 August 1978, aged 87.